prototypal/metamask-plugin-wrapper/README.md

 - eip on app / domain keys
 - discussions on plugin api specs
 - secure the rpc calls of the new methods (stop passing provider to plugins and also disallow other origins to use these rpc calls with some "fake" params)

+# Questions:

+- Need help for UI:
+  -iframe for app render ui
+  -delimit plugin space...
+- New RPC methods for app keys, how can we restrict access to them?